Best earplugs for concerts

 Sound filtering

 Earplugs designed for use on factory floors or while sleeping block as much noise as possible.
 It doesn’t matter if they block some frequencies or make ambient noise sound muffled.

 However, when you buy earplugs for concerts, you still want to hear the music clearly, so the sound should be filtered, not blocked.
 This lets you hear the full range of musical frequencies and enjoy your favorite bands at a lower volume that won’t damage your hearing.
-Earplugs that can filter sounds are sometimes known as attenuating earplugs or high fidelity earplugs.
+Earplugs that can filter sounds are sometimes known as attenuating earplugs or high-fidelity earplugs.

 Noise reduction rating

-Some earplugs will give you a noise reduction rating in decibels that tells you roughly how many decibels they’ll reduce noises around you.
-You can expect earplugs for concerts to have a noise reduction rating somewhere between 11 and 27 decibels.
+Some earplugs offer a noise reduction rating that tells you roughly how many decibels they’ll reduce noises around you.
+You can expect earplugs for concerts to have a noise reduction rating between 11 and 27 decibels.

 Tip sizes

 People’s ears aren’t all the same size, so you can’t expect one earplug size to fit every ear.
-Instead, many earplugs have interchangeable tips and come with two or three tip sizes so you can find the size that best fits your ears.
-What’s also great about earplugs with interchangeable tips is that you can usually buy replacement tips when yours have worn out, so you don’t need to replace the full earplugs.
+That’s why many earplugs have interchangeable tips and come with two or three tip sizes so you can find the size that best fits your ears.
+And you can usually buy replacement tips when yours have worn out, so you don’t need to replace the full earplugs.

 What to look for in quality earplugs for concerts